 - Low blood pressure, leading to lightheadedness, passing out, or shock

-Anaphylactic shock occurs when blood vessels enlarge excessively due to an allergic reaction, which causes a significant drop in blood pressure.
-This can result in inadequate blood flow to the organs in the body and is an emergent, life-threatening condition.
+Anaphylactic shock is an emergent, life-threatening condition that occurs when blood vessels enlarge excessively due to an allergic reaction, which causes a significant drop in blood pressure.
+This can result in inadequate blood flow to the organs in the body.
 Continue Reading